ansys/pydynamicreporting/doc/source/userguide/index.rst

    session_guid = adr_service.session_guid

-The session contains the GUID for the current session.
-Copy and paste the GUID into the second Python interpreter:
+The session contains the GUID for this session.
+Copy and paste the GUID into ae Python interpreter on a second machine:

 .. code:: python